 Thenamaris’ vessels fly the Green Award flag

 Thenamaris has been a firm supporter of the Green Award since the Bureau Green Award was established in 1994, instigated by Rotterdam Municipal Port Management and the Dutch Ministry of Transport.
-The driving force behind the Green Award was to acknowledge the importance of high safety and environmental standards in shipping by identifying the extra clean, extra safe seagoing vessels that use the port of Rotterdam.
+The driving force behind the Green Award was to acknowledge the importance of high safety and environmental standards in shipping by identifying the extra clean, extra safe seagoing vessels that use the port of Rotterdam and other associated Ports.

 “These awards aim to create a market preference for high quality operations, resulting in fewer incidents and accidents that can jeopardize the marine environment,” says Jan Fransen, Managing Director of Bureau Green Award, the awarding organization.
 “We wanted to recognize the good performers among ship owners and managers, and encourage others to raise their standards.”